-When it comes to the posting duration, according to the authors of the report, a posted worker from Poland spent about 256 days abroad in 2017 (180 days in 2016), which is significantly lower than the European average, which in 2017 was 191 days (in 2016 it was about 170 days in 2016).
+When it comes to the posting duration, according to the authors of the report, a posted worker from Poland spent about 256 days abroad in 2017 (180 days in 2016), which differs significantly from the European average, which in 2017 was 191 days (in 2016 it was about 170 days in 2016).
 From all the above information it can be deduced that although fewer workers were posted from Poland in 2017 compared to 2016, the above mentioned workers were posted more often and spent 42% more time abroad than in 2016.

 From the perspective of the hosting Member States, it is worth pointing out that posted workers working in construction in Luxembourg made up as much as 26.4% of all employed people in this sector in the country.
 For the sake of comparison, this figure is only 4.8% in French construction sector.
 Foreign construction workers made up also a significant part of people working in this sector in Belgium (20.5% – down from 26.7% in 2016) and in Austria (21%).

 A significant increase in the number of A1 PDs issued on the basis of Art.
 13 of Regulation 883/2004 in 2017